 Want to better understand and streamline your business processes?
 Look no further than workflow charts.

 These types of diagrams offer a visual representation of the steps involved in a workflow from start to finish, providing a clear overview of the entire process and highlighting areas that can be improved and optimized.
-And while getting started may seem daunting at first, with the right approach, you’ll be able to create effective workflow charts that can help you achieve your goals.
+And while getting started may seem daunting at first, with the right approach, you’ll be able to create effective workflow diagrams that can help you achieve your goals.

 So today, I’ll explore the basics of workflow charts, their benefits and the steps involved in creating them.
-Whether you’re looking to improve a current process or interested in starting a new project, this guide will provide you with the tools you need — including a ton of handy workflow chart templates you can customize to your own liking too.
+Whether you’re looking to improve a current process or interested in starting a new project, this guide will provide you with the tools you need — including a ton of handy flowchart templates you can customize to your own liking too.

 Click to jump ahead: